qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

 1. Enter the bootloader using any of the following methods:
-    * Tap the `QK_BOOT` keycode
+    * Tap the `QK_BOOT` keycode;
-    * Hold the salt key while plugging the keyboard in - for PS2AVRGB boards, this is usually the key connected to MCU pins A0 and B0, otherwise it will be documented in your keyboard's readme
+    * Hold the salt key while plugging the keyboard in — for PS2AVRGB boards, this is usually the key connected to MCU pins A0 and B0; otherwise it will be documented in your keyboard's README.
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Flash a .hex file
+3. Flash a .hex file.
-4. Reset the device into application mode (may be done automatically)
+4. Reset the device into application mode (may be done automatically).

 ### QMK HID